cemoze/weibull-and-kde-comparison-for-wind-energy/README.md

-# Comparison of the well-known parametric Weibull with non-parametric KDE for Wind Enegy Applications
+# Comparison of the well-known parametric statistical distribution Weibull with non-parametric KDE for Wind Enegy Applications

 This repository contains the code, and a final documentation for the study that compares the Weibull distribution with Kernel Density Estimation (KDE) for wind speed modeling.
 This study aims to provide insights into improving wind energy assessments.